ayaka528/menu-bot-wiki/Home.md

 This one-line function enables us to build a "message loop".
 Basically, when we've finished a conversation flow we get to this step, which takes us back to the beginning of the main menu.
 We accomplish this by replacing the current Main Menu dialog with itself, using the `step.replaceDialog` function.
 The bot will now start back at the first step of the Main Menu dialog, accomplishing our goal of never leaving a user in the dark about what they can do on a specific turn.

 ### Creating Component Dialogs
 If you navigate through the project directory, you'll find a folder called `dialogs` with two files: `DonateFoodDialog.js` and `FindFoodDialog.js`.
 We declare these dialogs outside of our `bot.js` for a few reasons.
 For one, building all of our conversation flow in one file would get unmanageable.
 It would be near impossible to work collaboratively with other developers in that same file.
 Separating dialogs also allows us to treat them as reusable modules - we could use them multiple times in the same bot, or even publish them to be used in other bots.
 In order to achieve this modular behavior, we rely on `ComponentDialogs`, which act as a module a dialog or multiple dialogs.
-Let's take a look at the `DonateFoodDialog`.
+Let's take a look at the `FindFoodDialog`.

 Our dialog inherits from `ComponentDialog` and takes a dialogId:
 ```js